SciFiDryer/ModbusMechanic/README.md

 JlibModbus is a seperate, independant project that this application depends on.

-## Bugs
+## Known Bugs
-RTU features do not fully work yet
+- RTU features do not fully work yet
-No release jar file yet
+- No release jar file yet
-Only tested on Windows
+- Only tested on Windows

 ## Building